TRAINING UPDATE CONCERNING COVID-19

 Conducted by national and experienced trainers of the Domestic Abuse Intervention Programs.

-Please DO NOT make any travel arrangements until you receive a confirmation message from DAIP via email.
+Please DO NOT make any arrangements until you receive a confirmation message from DAIP via email.
 You will receive an online notification of your payment but your confirmation message will be sent in one to three days after your payment has been received.

 Refunds (minus a $75 service charge) will be granted for cancellations at least two weeks before the event.